 Also the siloed and monolithic thinking is a problem, which doesn’t allow companies scaling up.
 Siloing data professionals creates stovepipes.
 Separating from the people with domain and business knowledge results into coordination problems.

 What is needed is a balanced and well governed data management environment, which allows for variation by using a mix of technologies.
 It must give domains the insight and flexibility to adapt and distribute data, while staying decoupled at the same time.
-How the modern trends are effecting data integration and what type of architecture you need for scalability is something that I’ve outlined in my book: Data Management at Scale.
-A glimpse of that you can see over here:
+How the modern trends are effecting data integration and what type of architecture you need for scalability is something that I’ve outlined in a series of articles (https://medium.com/@piethein/data-management-at-scale-91118a1a7d83) and in the book: Data Management at Scale 2nd edition.